0409 661 342 contact@cooeetours.com.au Brisbane HQ

 Free Time & Dinner

 Explore the Penguin Parade visitor centre, browse the gift shop, or grab dinner from the cafe.
-Fish and chips with ocean views is the local favourite.
+Fish and chips with ocean views at the visitor centre is the local favourite.
+Photograph Pyramid Rock or stroll the Forrest Caves boardwalk.

 6